 At around 3 miles in length, we took just over 1.5hrs to complete the walk at a nice leisurely pace.
 Everyone seemed to really enjoy it and I received a lot of positive feedback via my Facebook page afterwards.
 One lady traveled back home to Saltcoats, picked up her husband and dogs and drove all the way back to do the walk again that very same day!
 If that’s not a sign of a good walk I don’t know what is!

-For detailed information about the route, including a downloadable map please click here.
+You’ll find detailed information about the route, including a downloadable map here.

 Until next year….